-Reacting to the news, Mrs. Connie Goodridge-Mark, of the Mary Seacole Memorial Association, told the Jamaica Information Service (JIS) that she was happy that at last some credit had been given to Mrs. Seacole for her wonderful contribution.
+Reacting to the news, Mrs. Connie Goodridge-Mark, Chair of the Mary Seacole Memorial Association, told the Jamaica Information Service (JIS) that she was happy that at last some credit had been given to Mrs. Seacole for her wonderful contribution.

-The Association had, for the past 13 years, been seeking to get some recognition for Mary Seacole, reported Mrs. Mark who has just been invested with the Queen's Empire Medal.
+Her association had, for the past 13 years, been seeking to get some recognition for Mary Seacole, reported Mrs. Mark, who has just been invested with the Queen's Empire Medal.

-Mrs. Karlene Davis, of the Nursing Association of Jamaica, said the British Government was to be commended for acknowledging Mary Seacole.
+Mrs. Karlene Davis, chair of the Nursing Association of Jamaica, said the British Government was to be commended for acknowledging Mary Seacole.

-"It is a tribute to those who have lobbied over the years for recognition to be given to Mary Seacole for the tremendous role she has played in nursing during the war and in Britian," she added.
+"It is a tribute to those who have lobbied over the years for recognition to be given to Mary Seacole for the tremendous role she has played in nursing during the war and in Britain," she added.
+CONTACT: WILTON DYER